"All the Saints of the City of the Angels", 2000-2008

 Seeking the Soul of LA on Its Streets Named for Saints

-In the spring of 2000 I was thumbing through the index of the Thomas Guide (A book of Los Angeles street maps that, in those hard-to-recall days before GPS, Waze and Google Maps, one referred to for orientation on city streets), when I was struck by how many streets there are named for saints - in this city named for a saint (Our Lady of the Angels).
+In the spring of 2000 I was thumbing through the index of something called "The Thomas Guide" (A book of Los Angeles city street maps that, in those hard-to-recall-or-imagine days before GPS, Waze and Google Maps, one would refer to for orientation on city streets), when I was struck by how many streets there are named for saints - in this city also named for a saint, Los Angeles, (Our Lady of the Angels).

-Bolstered by a series of grants from the Los Angeles Cultural Affairs Department and the California Council for the Humanities, I researched the histories of all these 103 streets, together with the stories and legends of the saints whose names they bear, to where their tales might intersect - and what their moments and points of convergence might say about our multicultural heritage.
+Bolstered by a series of grants from the Los Angeles Cultural Affairs Department and the California Council for the Humanities, I researched the histories of what I came to learn were 103 such saint-streets, together with the stories and legends of the saints whose names they bear, to try to poetically ascertain where their tales might intersect - and what their moments and points of convergence might say about our multicultural heritage.

-The result of my years of research, in over one hundred paintings and dozens of stories, poems, and songs, were exhibited for nearly a year at the Autry Museum in Los Angeles, and collected in an award-winning book that I wrote and illustrated.
+The result of my years of research, in over one hundred paintings and dozens of stories, poems, and songs, were exhibited for nearly a year at the Autry Museum in Los Angeles, and collected in an award-winning book, published by Heyday Books, that I wrote and illustrated.

 Video produced by the Autry Museum, as part of my "All the Saints of the City of the Angels" solo exhibition there, in 2008.
 Duration: 4:48.